Valve reminds gamers of the real cost of its epic Steam Sales

 Translated from legalese, you're not buying these games, you're renting them — a statement that platform owner Valve is likely to want to make crystal clear ahead of California's looming AB 2426 law.

-the bill focuses on digital product transparency within the digital storefront industry, and ensuring consumers know whether they're buying a product or licensing it, forcing companies to come clean about what's really included with each digital purchase.
+The bill focuses on digital product transparency within the digital storefront industry, and ensuring consumers know whether they're buying a product or licensing it, forcing companies to come clean about what's really included with each digital purchase.

 It's a sharp wake-up call for anyone who was under the delusion that their Steam digital library was theirs eternal.
-The truth is,
+The truth is, it's been an open secret for the entirety of the digital market age.

 This is exactly why counter storefronts that oppose these kinds of digital rights management (DRM) issues exist, with one of the most well-known being Good Old Games (GOG).